JoshCHYeh0825/BU_CASCS680/PA3_Fall_2025_ChihHanYeh/README.md

 ### stepForward()

-`stepForward()` is the function implemented to both preys and predators with some subtle changes to how one interact with the other
+`def stepForward(self, components, tank_dimensions, vivarium)` is the function implemented to both preys and predators with some subtle changes to how one interact with the other

 * First the creature would loop over every other creature so it wouldn't interact with itself